kubephil/wordpress-hetzner/README.md

 Once the server is created.
 Follow these steps to deploy wordpress via ansible and docker-compose

 1. **Create ACME config File:**
-   - Navigate to the `ansible` directory and create vars.yml file for the ACME config
+   - Navigate to the `ansible` directory and create a `vars.yml` file for the ACME config
      ```
       domain_name: "yourdomain.com"
       acme_email: "yourfancy@example.com"